 We support single sign-on using SAML 2.0 and a supporting third-party Identity Provider (IdP) that works in tandem with its internal user management system.
 This means that instead of relying on our local authentication for password and security policies, you may set your own authentication using your managed Identity Provider.
 Users in the application also benefit by not having to remember and manage yet another password for this service, and instead use a single service to sign in to Own.

-Own uses SAML 2.0 and supports IdP-Initiated flows only (Not SP-Initiated Flows), therefore the IDP must provide the SAML Assertion to be used in order to authenticate.
-You will need to add OwnBackup as a new Service Provider (sometimes referred to as SP), with the following attributes:
+Own uses SAML 2.0 and supports IdP-initiated flows only (not SP-initiated flows).
+Therefore, in order to authenticate, the IdP must allow the SAML Assertion to be used.
+You will need to add us as a new Service Provider (sometimes referred to as an SP), that has the following attributes:

 Sometimes you just want to talk to someone.
 Our customer support team is available by phone:Request a Technical Support Call Back